raphaelcohn/discographer/README.md

 Root overlays are folders or symlinks in `${configPath}/${machineGroupName}/machines/${machineName}/root-overlays`

-Due to the design of the supermin-wrapper, any files starting with a period (`.`) (also known as hidden files) in the root of the overlay are not copied.
+Due to the design of the discographer, any files starting with a period (`.`) (also known as hidden files) in the root of the overlay are not copied.
 This ensures things like `.gitignore` files are not copied in.
 Ordinarily, this shouldn't be an issue, because it is exceedingly rare for hidden files to exist in the root (`/`) of a Linux server.

 Root overlay folders may be named anything, and are applied in alphanumeric order to the file system image.
 However, there are three conventional names:-